By Makena Mezistrano

 Not only can the parrot speak and not only is he Jewish, but he is also Sephardic, has a wonderful singing voice, and knows all of the Sephardic Jewish liturgy.
 Once back home in Istanbul, the beguiling parrot both ensures that Mr. Behar diligently recites the kaddish (memorial prayer) for his late wife, and also ropes him into a bet with the synagogue’s cantor: the parrot will sing Ahot Ketana (La Nasyon Djudia), the opening prayer for the service for Rosh HaShana, or else Mr. Behar will owe the sexton thousands of dollars.
 Unfortunately, Mr. Behar is left embarrassed and disappointed.
 When the parrot is called up to the mic at the Neve Shalom synagogue in the presence of the famous Hazzan Machorro, he doesn’t even let out a meager squawk.

-You’ll have to purchase the book to see how the story ends, but note here the Ladineros got involved in heavy debate over the concluding lines and its message.
+You’ll have to purchase the book (or watch the video) to see how the story ends, but note here the Ladineros got involved in heavy debate over the concluding lines and its message.
 They decided therefore to alter the ending to tell a story that reflected more of their own ethos.
 They also changed many words to accommodate the style of Seattle Ladino.

 As anyone who flips through El Papagayo Djudyo will see, the illustrations are particularly stunning.
 Creating a visually impressive book was important for Azar.
 “It’s important to make Ladino glamorous,” Azar said, “so we wanted to use the best artists [for our stories].”
 Great care also went into portraying real cultural themes and places in Istanbul.
 Azar showed photographs of the Neve Shalom synagogue and colored postcards from prominent scenes in Istanbul, such as the Kamondo stairs, which provided the basis for the historically inspired illustrations.
 Mr. Behar himself was modeled on a photograph of Azar’s own grandfather.
 These are all examples concerning the careful consideration that Azar weighs when presenting Judeo-Spanish in a way that bridges the generations, the past and the present, reality and fantasy.